Does anyone regulate bail bond companies?

 Courts Step In

-In that case, an employee of the agent went, unsolicited, to visit a suspect in jail, where she convinced the suspect to use her company.
+In that case, an employee of the agent went, unsolicited, to visit a suspect in jail, where she reportedly convinced the suspect to use her company.
 (The deal was cut short because the suspect’s husband had already arranged for bail.)
 The court found the conviction proper and validated the California law that requires suspects or someone on their behalf—as opposed to a bond company—to initiate a bail agreement.
-That statute and others like it also bans bondsmen from using underhanded tactics to convince potential patrons to accept their services.
+That law and others like it also ban bondsmen from using underhanded tactics to convince potential patrons to accept their services.